SheruShafiq/Bit-Exam-Main/docs/daily_plan.md

 ## **Day 1**
 ### 1. Review and Retrospective.
 ### Main Questions during this meeting:
+- What is the solicitatie process?
+After the user has submitted the apllication, what happens next?
+- Who will be writing the texts for the app?
+- What is the info that HeadLine needs from the user?
 - Did we achieve our sprint goals from the previous sprint?
 - What went wrong?
 What went right?
 - How can we improve?